yuvrajmodz/HowToHostFlaskOnSubdomain/README.txt

 OPEN CLOUDFLARE AND GO TO YOUR DOMAIN
 THEN GO TO SSL/TLS SETTING
-THEN SWITCH ENCRYPTION MODE TO "Full (strict)"
+THEN SWITCH ENCRYPTION MODE TO "Full"